tarantool/ansible-cartridge/doc/scenario.md

 Output facts:

-- `control_instance` - information about control instance.
+- `control_instance` - information about control instance, that should be used for managing topology and configuring cluster.
 It's a dictionary with fields:
+  - `name` - instance name (Ansible host);
+  - `console_sock` - path to control socket of instance.

+- `not_expelled_instance` - information about one not expelled instance.
+It's a dictionary with fields:
-  - `name` - Ansible name of instance;
+  - `name` - instance name (Ansible host);
   - `console_sock` - path to control socket of instance.

 ### edit_topology